 Step #3: Protect user data

 As mentioned in the previous step, human negligence is the most common reason for security breaches.
 While teaching your employees goes some way to nullify this problem, more can be done.
 One of the most important tactics is to protect user data.
+You may achieve this by obtaining professional data protection services to safeguard your information from data breaches.

 Protecting your staff’s identity is vital if they have access to your company’s sensitive data.
 Hackers will often target their identities.
 This means if they’re not visible, cybercriminals won’t be able to find the opening they’re seeking from your business.